There was nothing in the life of Abraham which set him apart. The meaning of his life begins and ends with Yahweh

 God’s purpose is for all things to come together in Christ Jesus (God’s Messiah).
 For this to occur there will be an awakening of the nation of Israel to faith in her Messiah.
 There will also be an awakening and outpouring of power on the Gentile church to come into our full calling and embrace our Jewish brethren.
 This will culminate in one new man as Ephesians states (Jew and Gentile) together as the bride of Christ awaiting his glorious return.
 In Romans 11, Paul calls this life from the dead.
 As you have time, review the following scriptures to see this one new man:

 Consider that the promise of God and his covenant is the entry point into God’s redemption story.
 Spoken another way, the work of Christ on the cross is the connecting point between the promise and the covenant.
 Recall that Abram believed the promise which made him righteous, and it was the cutting of the animal halves which God passed through that established the covenant.

-In like manner as Abram (representing the human race) cut in half and divided the animal portions so did the Roman soldiers (complicit with the Jewish people) cut and horribly abuse the body of Messiah.
+In like manner as Abram (representing the human race) cut in half and divided the animal portions so did the Roman soldiers (complicit with the Jewish leaders) cut and horribly abused the body of Messiah.
 His innocent and holy body was put to death in our place by both Jew and Gentile (Acts 2:23), thus satisfying the debt we owed.
 This is the covenant of Abram which God fulfilled at the cross.
 But it is not effective or valid for us until the promise is received and believed.
 We know that Christ died for all but the promise must be heard and received before the covenant is established for each individual.
-In other words, our belief in the promised Messiah and the cutting of the covenant at Calvary is the gateway opening the door to the Abrahamic covenant and the blessing of Melchizedek!
+In other words, our belief in the promised Messiah and the cost paid at Calvary is the gateway opening the door to the Abrahamic covenant and the blessing of Melchizedek!